actoron/jadex/docs/android/android.md

 # Using BDIv3 on Android

-The BDI v3 programming model heavily depends on code-generation based on java annotations.
+The BDI v3 programming model heavily depends on code-generation based on Java annotations.
 It's using the ASM Bytecode manipulation framework to generate the code.
 Android not only uses a different virtual machine than any Java SE environment, the Dalvik Virtual Machine (DVM), it also uses a different bytecode representation, which is not supported by Jadex BDIV3.

-As runtime bytecode generation is slow on android anyway, the classes are transformed during compile-time for android.
+As runtime bytecode generation is slow on Android anyway, the classes are transformed during compile-time for Android.
-This is done by the *jadex-gradle-plugin*, which means you **need to use gradle to use BDIv3 components**!
+This is done by the *jadex-gradle-plugin*, which means you **need to use Gradle to use BDIv3 components**!
-Since Android Studio uses gradle by default, this is usually not a problem.
+Since Android Studio uses Gradle by default, this is usually not a problem.

 To make BDIv3 components work, you need to include the jadex-gradle plugin in your *build.gradle*.
-For compatibility with specific android tools version, please refer to the [compatibility section](#compatibility).
+For compatibility with specific Android tools version, please refer to the [compatibility section](#compatibility).

 ## Limitations